 Android encourages developers and users to engage in development activities.
 And therefore, all Android devices come with Developer Options built in.
 You can find the developer options under your device settings.
 Developer options are useful in various development activities, such as:

-- Enable debugging over USB connection to flash images and kernels.
+- Enable debugging over a USB connection to flash images and kernels.